akis-project/docs/Project Structure/Volumes.md

 - Since the data inside the volumes are persistent, any damage or restart to the containers will not affect the data inside the volumes.
 - Even if you delete the containers, the data inside the volumes will not be deleted.

+!!! info
+All volumes are kept inside `volumes/` directory in host machine.
+!!!

 ### Volume definitions

 +++ db/